justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

 of creative thoughts so much more enjoyable.
 </p>
 <p>
-So I bit the bullet this weekend, and dove into <a href="http://octopress.org/">Octopress</a>.
+So I bit the bullet one weekend, and dove into <a href="http://octopress.org/">Octopress</a>.
 You're looking at the results of this endeavor, including my first Octopress article, and the latest tips on recreating this sort of blog using Octopress with Org Mode authoring, using LiveReload, and deployed at no charge on github.com.